What is Youth Summit NYC?

 Take a Look at What the Youth Summit Looks Like!

-Thanks to Sugar Love Films, we offer you a glimpse into what Youth Summit NYC is all about.
+Thanks to Sugar Love Films in 2022, we offer you a glimpse into what Youth Summit NYC is all about.
 Youth-adult partnership (YAP) is the key to addressing disproportionality through a restorative approach.
 Check out what youth-adult partnership means to us and looks like at Youth Summit!

 Looking back to previous Youth Summits...